-- Several Alcatel-Lucent Media Dependent Adapters (MDAs) support channelization down to the DS-0 level.
-ATM, Frame Relay, PPP, and cHDLC are supported encapsulations on channelized ports. - Link Aggregation (LAG) LAG can be used to group up to 16 ports into one logical link.
+- Several Media Dependent Adapters (MDAs) support channelization down to the DS-0 level.
+ATM, Frame Relay, PPP, and cHDLC are supported encapsulations on channelized ports. - Link Aggregation (LAG) LAG can be used to group multiple ports into one logical link.
 The aggregation of multiple physical links allows for load sharing and offers seamless redundancy.
-If one of the links fails, traffic will be redistributed over the remaining links.
-Up to 16 links can be supported in a single LAG, up to 200 LAGs can be configured on a node. - Multilink Bundles A multilink bundle is a collection of channels on channelized ports that physically reside on the same MDA.
+If one of the links fails, traffic will be redistributed over the remaining links. - Multilink Bundles A multilink bundle is a collection of channels on channelized ports that physically reside on the same MDA.
 Multilink bundles are used by providers who offer either bandwidth-on-demand services or fractional bandwidth services (fraction of a DS-3/E-3 for example).
 Multilink bundles are supported over PPP channels (MLPPP) and ATM channels (IMA). - APS Automatic Protection Switching (APS) is a means to provide redundancy on SONET equipment to guard against linear unidirectional or bidirectional failures.
 The network elements (NEs) in a SONET/SDH network constantly monitor the health of the network.
 When a failure is detected, the network proceeds through a coordinated predefined sequence of steps to transfer (or switchover) live traffic to the backup facility (called protection facility.)
 This is done very quickly to minimize lost traffic.
 Traffic remains on the protection facility until the primary facility (called working facility) fault is cleared, at which time the traffic may optionally be reverted to the working facility. - Bundle Protection Group (BPGrp) A BPGrp is a collection of two bundles created on the APS Group port.
 Working bundle resides on the working circuit of the APS group, while protection bundle resides on the protection circuit of the APS group.
 APS protocol running on the circuits of the APS Group port monitors the health of the SONET/SDH line and based on it or administrative action moves user traffic from one bundle to another in the group as part of an APS switch. - Cross connect adaptor (CCA) A CCA on a VSM module interconnects the egress forwarding path on the IOM directly to the ingress forwarding path.
 This eliminates the

-- need for the physical port MAC, PHY, cable and other MDA-specific components producing a less costly and more reliable adapter. - Optical Transport Network (OTN) Including OTU2 and OTU2e.
+- need for the physical port MAC, PHY, cable and other MDA-specific components producing a less costly and more reliable adapter. - Optical Transport Network (OTN) Including OTU2, OTU2e, and OTU3.
 OTU2 encapsulates 10-Gigabit Ethernet WAN and adds FEC (Forward Error Correction).
 OTU2e encapsulates 10-Gigabit Ethernet LAN and adds FEC (Forward Error Correction).
+OTU3 encapsulated OC768 and adds FEC.